nhairs/parsedmarc-fork/README.md

 # parsedmarc-fork

-ParseDMARC-Fork (name TBD) is a tool for collecting, parsing, and storing DMARC reports.
+ParseDMARC is a tool for collecting, parsing, and storing DMARC reports.

 ### 🚨 Important 🚨

-This repository is a work in progress fork of [domainaware/parsedmarc](https://github.com/domainaware/parsedmarc).
+This repository is an expimental fork of [domainaware/parsedmarc](https://github.com/domainaware/parsedmarc).
+See [Issue #1](https://github.com/nhairs/parsedmarc-fork/issues/1) for details.

 ## Documentation